Dangerously in Love: Recording and production

-Survivor included a track titled "Dangerously in Love", which was deemed too sophisticated compared to other tracks on the album, and Destiny's Child decided not to release it as a single.
-After recording several tracks for Dangerously in Love, Beyoncé decided to re-record and add the track, retitling it "Dangerously in Love 2", after realizing that it fit the overriding theme of her album.
+Survivor included a track titled "Dangerously in Love", which was considered too sophisticated compared with the album's other tracks, and Destiny's Child decided not to release it as a single.
+After recording several tracks for Dangerously in Love, Beyoncé decided to re-record and add the track, retitling it "Dangerously in Love 2", after realizing that it fit the album's overarching theme of her album.
 As she did on Survivor, Beyoncé took a wider role in the production of Dangerously in Love, co-writing a majority of the songs, choosing which ones to produce and sharing ideas on the mixing and mastering of tracks.
 Although Beyoncé did not create beats, she came up with melodies and ideas she shared with the producers.
-Since the album's release date was postponed so Columbia Records could capitalize on the success of Kelly Rowland's feature on Nelly's "Dilemma", Beyoncé had been offered the chance to further enhance the record.
+Since the album's release date was postponed so Columbia Records could capitalize on the success of Kelly Rowland's feature on Nelly's "Dilemma", Beyoncé was given the chance to further enhance the record.
 Although she was disappointed with the decision, Beyoncé realized that "everything happens for a reason", agreeing to return to the recording studio to work with other songwriters.
 This allowed her to record more songs, including the album's lead single "Crazy in Love".
 In late 2002, Beyoncé paused working on Dangerously in Love in favor of a holiday tour with Destiny's Child.
 With a few weeks left for recording in March 2003, Beyoncé was still collaborating with other guests on the album, including Sean Paul and P. Diddy.
 The latter contributed on "Summertime", which ultimately did not make the album's final cut.
-However, it was later sent to radio stations and received favorable response.
-Consequently, Beyoncé planned to release a follow-up album comprising leftover tracks from Dangerously in Love, as the creative output of its sessions left several tracks ready for another album pressing.
+However, it was later sent to radio stations and received a favorable response.
+Consequently, Beyoncé planned to release a follow-up album made up of leftover tracks from Dangerously in Love, because the sessions had produced enough material for another album.
 (Note: Beyoncé ultimately scrapped the project in January 2004, in order to record Destiny's Child's fourth and final studio album Destiny Fulfilled, released in November.
 Following the disbandment of Destiny's Child, Beyoncé recorded an entirely new second studio album, titled B'Day (2006).)
 With 43 songs completed, Beyoncé is credited as a co-writer and a co-producer, as well as the album's executive producer alongside her father and then-manager Mathew Knowles.